IDT-ITI/XAI-Deepfakes/README.md

 K. Tsigos, E. Apostolidis, S. Baxevanakis, S. Papadopoulos, V. Mezaris, "<b>Towards Quantitative Evaluation of Explainable AI Methods for Deepfake Detection</b>", Proc.
 ACM Int.
 Workshop on Multimedia AI against Disinformation (MAD’24) at the ACM Int.
 Conf. on Multimedia Retrieval (ICMR’24), Thailand, June 2024.
 </div>

+The accepted version of this paper is available on ArXiv at: https://arxiv.org/abs/2404.18649

 BibTeX:

 ```